MicrosoftDocs/azure-docs/articles/search/index-add-suggesters.md

 ---
 # Add suggesters to an index for typeahead in Azure Search

 In Azure Search, "search-as-you-type" or typeahead functionality is based on a **suggester** construct that you add to a [search index](search-what-is-an-index.md).
-A suggester contains a list of fields for which you want to enable typeahead query inputs.
-Within an index, a single suggester construct supports two typeahead variants: *autocomplete* completes the term or phrase you are typing, *suggestions* provides a short list of results.
+It's a list of one or more fields for which you want typeahead enabled.

+A suggester supports two typeahead variants: *autocomplete*, which completes the term or phrase you are typing, and *suggestions* that return a short list of results.
+A single suggester construct supports both variants.

-The following screenshot from the [Create your first app in C#](tutorial-csharp-type-ahead-and-suggestions.md)  sample illustrates both typeahead features.
+The following screenshot from the [Create your first app in C#](tutorial-csharp-type-ahead-and-suggestions.md)  sample illustrates typeahead.
 Autocomplete anticipates what the user might type into the search box.
-Actual input is "tw", with autocomplete finishing with "in", with "twin" as the result.
+Actual input is "tw", with autocomplete finishing with "in", resolving as "twin" as the prospective search term.
 Suggestions are visualized in the dropdown list.
 For suggestions, you can surface any part of a document that best describes the result.
-In this example, it's the hotel name.
+In this example, the suggester contains the hotel name field.

 ![Visual comparison of autocomplete and suggested queries](./media/index-add-suggesters/hotel-app-suggestions-autocomplete.png "Visual comparison of autocomplete and suggested queries")